patty111/blog/content/posts/ERC-20 Token Transaction Fetching.md

 draft: false
 ---

-Fetching tx data directly from blockchain using block number will return this kind of result, I'll name it 'dataA' for clarification:
+Fetching tx data directly from blockchain using block number will return the following result, which I'll refer to ass 'dataA' for clarity:

 ```json
 {